pawel-jakowczyk/entry-script/README.md

 In order to set up application using this script one must set following environmental variables:
 - autoloadPath - absolute path to application autoload.php file.
+- debug - 0/1 sets debug on or off.
 - configPath - absolute path for routing configuration.

-- debug - 0/1 sets debug on or off.
+Routing configuration file has to return the PJ\Middleware\MiddlewareRouteCollection.